dasong666/helm-kustomize-labs/README.md

-## Using Helm Charts and Kustomize to Management OpenShift Deployment
+## Using Helm Charts and Kustomize to Manage OpenShift Application Deployment

-In this lab, you will create a ```Helm Chart``` for an application, and deploy it to an OpenShift cluster.
-Then you will customize the deployed application using ```Kustomize```
+In this lab, Part I, you will create a ```Helm Chart``` for an application, and deploy it to an OpenShift cluster.
+In Part II, you will then further configure the deployed application using ```Kustomize```

+## NOTE: the code in this lab was tested and validated on OCP 4.10, later versions of OCP (e.g. 4.12) is not tested yet by this lab.

 ## Outcomes